Select a tab to learn more.

 What’s good for the environment is good for all of us.

 At the Port of Vancouver USA, we measure success in many ways—none more vital than our ability to keep our air, land and water clean.
 In fact, we’ve made ecological responsibility central to how we do business.
 We believe that environmental stewardship and economic development can co-exist, and as community citizens, we are committed to preserving natural spaces and managing resources wisely.
-The following four values outline this commitment:
+We do this through:

-We incorporate environmental costs, risks, impacts and benefits into our business choices, operating decisions and facility planning.
-Environmental responsibility is part of our corporate culture.
+- Integrated Decision Making - We incorporate environmental costs, risks, impacts and benefits into our business choices, operating decisions and facility planning.

-Sustaining our natural resources is important.
-We work hard to protect our air shed, lands and water.
-In everything we do, we strive to conserve energy, and we maximize the use of sustainable resources in the construction and operation of our facilities and the delivery of our services.
-The port formalized our sustainability efforts with the “We Can!” project by recognizing past sustainability accomplishments.
+- Sustainability - We maximize the use of sustainable resources in the construction and operation of our facilities and the delivery of our services, formalizing our efforts with the “We Can!” project.

 The Port of Vancouver USA is home to really interesting stories, from gigantic cranes to mile-long trains.
 We are the Pacific Northwest gateway to the world, with approximately five million tons of cargo moving across our docks each year, and our top trading partners include Japan, Australia, China, Europe, South Korea and South America.